 No-Sale-No-Fee Conveyancing Solicitors

 If this case occurs, the party that hires the conveyancer will still have to pay some legal fees.
 The fees cover the work that the conveyancer has done up to that point.
 It addresses the worry that you may eventually pay hefty fees to the conveyancer in the long run.
 While some research shows that this principle is common for house purchases, others show that buyers eventually pay more without this clause while carrying out the conveyancing process.

 The no-sale-no-fee principle does not remove the fact that you still have to make a small initial deposit at the initiation of the process.
 But if the deal does not fall through, you owe nothing more to the conveyancer, including the balance upon completion.
 However, you may still have to pay for the cost of searches done.
-In all, the conveyancing solicitor is responsible for every legal work on the property sale
+In all, the conveyancing solicitor is responsible for every legal work on the property sale.

+No-Sale-No-Fee Conveyancing Solicitors